 I know what you’re thinking; beans are boring, bland, and the type of food you only ate once a year in that bean salad at the family barbecue.

-But let me tell you, these Spiced Black Beans are different.
-In fact, I feel confident in saying that all of my bean recipes are different because I’m on a mission to make beans sexy.
+In fact, I feel confident in saying that all of my bean recipes are different because I’m on a mission to make beans cool (like, hello, have you tried my 30-Minute Sheet Pan Black Bean Sweet Potato Tacos?!).

 As a Registered Dietitian, I know that beans are one of the most nutritious foods we could be eating.
 They’re high in fiber (which most North Americans don’t get enough of), protein, and most are a great source of iron and calcium.